1. Dont panic over reports that Social Security is going Bankrupt

 In addition, if the lower-earning spouse is also 66, he or she can also continue to work without penalty.
 And since this person has not filed for his or her own Social Security benefits, he or she can wait to age 70, and then shift over to his or her own account and collect the maximum benefit.

 6. Maximizing your earnings just before retirement can pay off big in higher Social Security benefits

 The Social Security administration calculates your benefit amount in retirement by averaging the top-earning 35 years of your working life, after adjusting earlier years for inflation.
 What this means is that each year over 35 that you earn more money, a lower-earning year is erased from the average.
 This is another good reason to work longer and wait to collect benefits.

-7. Dont throw your deadbeat spouse out too soon
+7. Dont throw your spouse out too soon

 An ex can retire on his/her former spouse's benefits, as long as they were married at least 10 years.
-Apparently, surprisingly many marriages blow up just shy of 10 years.
-This puts the advisor in the awkward position of needing to advise the lower-earning spouse that she (usually) should hang in there, even if hubby is a jerk, to get past that 10-year limit so as to be eligible later in life to collect spousal Social Security benefits.
+But a surprising number of marriages blow up just shy of 10 years.
+This puts the advisor in the very awkward position of broaching a delicate subject: the possibility that the lower-earning spouse (usually the woman) could collect higher Social Security benefits by hanging in there just a while longer to get past that 10-year mark.

 8. Children and Surviving Parents get Benefits from a Deceased Spouses Social Security

 If your spouse dies at the age of 62 or older, and was thus eligible to collect Social Security, any children under 18 (or under 20 if still in high school), are eligible for child benefits.
 The surviving parent of any children under age 16 can also receive survivor benefits.
 Children receive 75% of the deceased parents Social Security benefit.
 The surviving parent of children under 16 also receives 75% of the deceased spouses benefit.
 (There is a cap for a surviving family of between 150-180% of the deceaseds benefit amount.)